In this guide I’ll disassemble an Asus N53S laptop. My target – fixing failed DC power jack.

 One of the top cover screws also secures the optical drive (DVD drive).

-Don’t forget to remove three screws from the optical drive bay on the bottom of the laptop.
+Don’t forget to remove three screws from the optical drive bay.

 After you removed all screws from the bottom of the laptop and top cover, you can start separating the top cover from the bottom.